nstogner/beenthere-ws/README.md

 * Maintain a source of truth of cities in the database & validate on each new visit request

 ### TODO
-* Write more test cases
-* Remove hardcoded list of states, and read from db on startup
 * Create Dockerfile
 * Create Kubernetes files
+* Possibly remove hardcoded list of states, and read from db on startup (slower startup time, better seperation of data/logic)